 Professional sports are more accepting than ever.
-Many coaches, managers and players are becoming aware that they probably have people who identify as lesbian, gay, bisexual or transgender on their team, and are taking steps to educate themselves and create a more welcoming environment for LGBT athletes.
-Allies like Brendon Ayanbadejo, Chris Kluwe, Ben Cohen, Brian Burke, and Hudson Taylor have spoken out on LGBT issues, forming non-profit groups like You Can Play, the StandUp Foundation, and Athlete Ally to show their support for out athletes and inclusive professional sports teams.
-Hundreds of professional athletes have appeared in "You Can Play" or "It Gets Better" PSAs to express public support for LGBT teammates and fans.
+Many coaches, managers, and players are becoming aware that they probably have people who identify as LGBTQ on their teams, and many are taking steps to educate themselves and create a more welcoming environment for LGBTQ athletes.
+Outspoken allies in the athletic community like Ben Cohen, Brian Burke, and Hudson Taylor have formed non-profit groups like the StandUp Foundation, the You Can Play Project, and Athlete Ally respectively to show their support for LGBTQ athletes and inclusive professional sports teams.
+Hundreds of professional athletes have appeared in "You Can Play" or "It Gets Better" PSAs to express public support for LGBTQ teammates and fans.

 important role is simply to play and excel at their sport.
-In an ideal world, an out NFL or NBA player will be allowed to play without constantly being asked to comment on LGBT issues.
+In an ideal world, an LGBTQ NFL or NBA player will be allowed to play without constantly being asked to comment on LGBTQ issues.

 Transgender athletes face uninformed opposition.
 Public and media reaction to a transgender person - particularly a transgender woman - competing in a sport is often extremely negative and uninformed by scientific fact.
 Commentators often espouse their "gut feelings" about whether or not a transgender person has an "unfair advantage."
 Gut feelings are not science.
 Sport governing organizations like the International Olympic Committee (IOC), and the National College Athletics Associate (NCAA), as well as the Women's Sports Foundation (WSF), have looked at the actual science associated with medical transition and made clear statements in support of the right of transgender athletes to participate in a way that is fair, equitable, and respectful to all.
 When writing about transgender athletes, please use up-to-date expert legal and medical knowledge about the effects of medical transition on athletic performance.